 Camping in winter is no joke.
 You might need a shelter that can protect you from sub-zero temperatures.

 4-Season tents are sturdier to withstand high winds and heavy snow.
-They are designed to take a beating whilst 3-Season tents often prioritise being as light as possible, sacrificing some protection from the elements.
+They are designed to take a beating whilst 3-Season tents often prioritize being as light as possible, sacrificing some protection from the elements.

 They will often weigh more than 3-Season tents averaging between 8 and 16 lbs (compared to between 3 and 6 lbs).
 This added weight can really be felt trudging through deep snow.
 Modern, lighter 4-Season tents are available for less than 4 lbs but these tents can often be more expensive.